$600,000

 If a family member died because of unsafe property, the time limit for wrongful death claims is also usually two years from the date of death, but there can be exceptions.

-Because these rules are complex and missing a deadline can end your case, it is important to talk with a Peoria premises liability lawyer as soon as you can after an accident.
+Because these rules are complex and missing a deadline can end your case, talk with a Peoria premises liability lawyer early.

 Premises liability cases can be hard fought.
 Property owners and their insurance companies often argue that the hazard was obvious, that they had no time to fix it, or that your injuries are not as serious as you say.